lbinria/trace_validation_tools/README.md

 # How to use it

-Independently of the install method, in the `pom.xml` file of the system you should trace add the following dependecy:
+Independently of the installation method, in the `pom.xml` file of the system you should trace add the following dependency:

 ```xml
 <dependencies>